 The campus core is primarily a pedestrian environment with controlled access granted to campus vehicles, service and maintenance trucks, package service vans, construction vehicles and some private cars.
 The flow of these service vehicles through the campus core should be managed more assertively.
-Many campus buildings should also be serviced via short access roads directly from city streets.
-These access roads should have the proper signage and/or be signaled so not to cause multi-modal conflicts.
-Vehicles on interior routes would interfere with pedestrian movement -- these routes should be appropriately managed.
+Many campus buildings should also be serviced via short access roads directly from primary campus roadways.
+These access roads should have the proper signage and/or be signaled so not to cause multimodal conflicts.

-Fig.7.6 | HAIFA UNIVERSITY, ISRAEL (Design Precedent)
+Fig.7.8 | HAIFA UNIVERSITY, ISRAEL (Design Precedent)